syl20bnr/spacemacs-elpa-mirror/gnu/nhexl-mode-readme.txt

 - `nhexl-overwrite-only-mode': a minor mode to try and avoid moving text.
   In this minor mode, not only self-inserting keys overwrite existing text, but commands like `yank' and `kill-region' as well.

+Even though the Hex addresses displayed by this mode aren't actually part of the buffer's text (contrary to hexl-mode, for example), you can search them with isearch.